 Priority for Completion: Very High

-This recommendation is triggered if the property has accessible loft spaces and there is not evidence of them being insulated to current standards.
-The exact benefit will depend upon a wide range of factors including the heating system, the cost of the fuel , how much (if any) insulation is already present and the occupancy of the home together with its shape and layout.
-Generally, a poorly insulated roof is responsible for up to 25% (a quarter) of heat lost from a home.
-These works are generally easy to carry out, are low cost and can often be grant funded from a variety of different sources.
-As such we have rated this as being a recommendation of very high priority for completion.
+This recommendation should be included when the building has accessible loft spaces above conditioned areas and there is not evidence of them being insulated to current standards.
+The exact benefit will depend upon a wide range of factors including the heating system, the cost of the fuel , how much (if any) insulation is already present and the occupancy of the building together with its shape and layout.
+Typically, a poorly insulated roof can be responsible for up to 25% (a quarter) of heat lost.
+These works are generally easy to carry out and are low cost.
+As such we would suggest that this recommendation is of very high priority for completion.

 What is loft insulation?

-Loft insulation prevents heat loss through the roof of your home.
+Loft insulation prevents heat loss through the roof.
 It is available in many forms and can be fitted either at the eves or the rafters (or in some cases both).